 It’s impossible to create a consistent and unified view of the world.
 The world is eventually-consistent and so is all real-world information.
 Truth exists at the edges of networks and propagates from there.
 Disagreements also arise and propagate.
 Social trust varies over time.
 Decisions must be made with incomplete and sometimes conflicting information.

 The only valid solution is to accept that information will be multi-sourced, but make it easily layerable.
 To do this requires stability of reference, so that compositions and annotations can be built across potentially-antagonisitic datasets.
-This is a primary motivation for exclusive use of hash-based data referencing.
+This is a primary motivation for our exclusive use of hash-based data referencing.

-While it’s hard to get people to agree, it’s even harder today to get them talking constructively.
+While it’s hard to get people to agree, it’s even harder today to get people to talk constructively.
 Layered, hash-referenced information allows many participants to engage one another without censorship on any side.
 It ensures reliable conversation history and the ability to contextualize, cross-reference, annotate, and revise discussion points over time.
 With engaged communities, the best information and arguments can rise to the top, even amidst lack of true consensus.
 It almost goes without saying that such tools will also be a boon to communities already accustomed to civil discourse, like academic and scientific research.

 Current software and internet architectures no longer properly support our ambitions.
 The InfoCentral proposal comprises a vision and set of principles to create clean-slate, future-proof open standards for information management, software engineering, and Internet communication.
 While InfoCentral builds upon academic research, it is a practical engineering project intent on real-world results.